Skip to content

 List available pipeline runs.

-Shows a compact summary of existing run directories, including whether they contain a manifest, whether disambiguation output exists, and the latest executed stages.
+Shows a compact summary including run ID, update time, manifest availability, disambiguation output availability, resumability, execution count, and latest executed stages.

 Options

-• --runs-root PATH — root folder for versioned outputs (default: data/integration/runs).
+• --runs-root PATH — root folder for run outputs.
+Default: data/integration/runs.

 • --json — output the run list as JSON.